A heart attack occurs when the flow of blood to the heart is blocked. The blockage is

 Risk factors

-Certain factors contribute to the unwanted buildup of fatty deposits (atherosclerosis) that narrows arteries throughout your body.
+Certain factors contribute to the unwanted buildup of fatty deposits (atherosclerosis)

 Heart attack risk factors include: